 Palazzo Ducale in Mantova

 Mantova's Palazzo Ducale was home to the Gonzaga family from the early 14th through early 18th centuries.
 It's a huge complex of palaces and basilicas that now has over 500 rooms including the fascinating Hall of Mirrors, Apartment of Paradise, a Zodiac Room, and the famous Camera degli Sposi with its majestic painted dome.
 Reservations are mandatory from November through March and are recommended for visiting the Camera degli Sposi as a limited number of visitors are admitted.
-You can buy tickets and make a reservation through Select Italy.
-Also see our Mantova (Mantua) Travel Guide.

 For those living in the US, an easy and convenient way to buy tickets ahead of time is though Viator.
 They offer tickets and reservations for many of Italy's top museums and tourist attractions.